riatelab/bertin/README.md

 - **strokeWidth**: stroke width (default: 0.5)
 - **fillOpacity**: fill opacity (default: 1)
 - **dorling**: a boolean (default:false)
-- **iteration** an integer to define the number of iteration for the Dorling method (default 200)
+- **iteration**: an integer to define the number of iteration for the Dorling method (default: 200)
-- **tooltip** an array of values defining what to display within the tooltip.
+- **tooltip**: an array of values defining what to display within the tooltip.
 If you use a $, the value within the geojson is displayed.
 [Example](https://observablehq.com/@neocartocnrs/bertin-js-tooltips?collection=@neocartocnrs/bertin)

 Parameters of the legend